graphery/grapper-doc/src/quick-guide.md

 ### Data array helpers: `$sum`, `$avg`, `$count`, `$min`, `$max`, `$distinct`.

-When data is a matrix, we may need auxiliary functions to get the maximum, minimum, average, unique values, etc. **Grapper** offers a series of helpers that allow us to collect this information efficiently.
+When data is an array, we may need auxiliary functions to get the maximum, minimum, average, unique values, etc. **Grapper** offers a series of helpers that allow us to collect this information efficiently.
 To access these auxiliary functions, we will use `data.$min()`, `data.$max()`, etc.